 If you book 6-9 months ahead you can easily choose your desired dates and locations.
 If you are looking for dates “next month” you will likely not be able to choose exact dates.
 It is always best to plan ahead for maximum choice and availability.

 Q: I am going on a multi-week road trip, should I choose the CS, RS or SS?

 A: The CS or RS with a cargo pod is the best solution.
 Choose the SS, if you are a VERY conservative packer!

 Q: I have children(1-2).
 Can all of us sleep in the motorhome?

 A: Select an RS or CS.
-As children on board can create more stress for parents new to this kind of travel, we highly suggest SOLAR units or recommend that you rent NON-solar units, but stay in campgrounds.
+As children on board can create more stress for parents new to this kind of travel.
 You can also bring a tent, put the children in the tent, so the parents get a vacation too!

 Q: Can I play books on tape?
 If so, how?